US sanctions China's biotechnology sector for abuses of Uyghur rights | International Trade News - ExBulletin

 The Chinese Embassy in Washington, DC did not immediately respond to a request for comment from the Reuters news agency.

-United Nations experts and human rights groups estimate that more than a million people, mostly Uighurs and members of other Muslim minorities, have been imprisoned in recent years in a large camp system in China’s western region of Xinjiang.
+United Nations experts and rights groups estimate that more than a million people, mostly Uighurs and members of other Muslim minorities, have been imprisoned in recent years in a large camp system in Xinjiang.
 China denies abuses in Xinjiang.

-Human rights groups have also recounted unprecedented Uyghur surveillance, including DNA tracking and artificial intelligence surgeries to identify and monitor faces.
+Human rights groups have recounted unprecedented surveillance of Uighurs, including DNA tracking and artificial intelligence surgeries to identify and monitor faces.

 A UK-based independent tribunal ruled last week that the Chinese government had committed genocide, crimes against humanity and torture against Uighurs and other minorities.

-The US also added HMN International, formerly Huawei Marine; Jiangsu Hengtong Marine Cable Systems; Jiangsu Hengtong OpticElectric; Shanghai Aoshi Control Technology Co Ltd; and Zhongtian Technology Submarine Cable on its blacklist on Thursday.
+The Department of Commerce added HMN International, formerly Huawei Marine; Jiangsu Hengtong Marine Cable Systems; Jiangsu Hengtong OpticElectric; Shanghai Aoshi Control Technology Co Ltd; and Zhongtian Technology Submarine Cable on its blacklist on Thursday.

 The announcement was part of a broader Biden administration effort to address China’s use of technology to monitor, suppress and control its population, a senior official told Reuters.

-A bill banning imports from Xinjiang was passed in the House of Representatives on December 10 and is now pending in the Senate.
+A bill banning imports from Xinjiang was passed in the House of Representatives on Dec.
+10 and passed the Senate by a unanimous vote Thursday.

-In October, more than 40 countries criticized China at the UN for reported torture and oppression of Uighurs and other religious and ethnic minorities in Xinjiang.
+The bill, which now goes to President Joe Biden for his signing, bans the import of goods from Xinjiang unless suppliers can prove their products were not made by forced labor.
+Xinjiang is a major exporter of solar panels worldwide.

+It’s a terrible human rights situation, fully sanctioned as we now know it by the Communist Party of China, said Senator Marco Rubio, the main Republican sponsor of the bill.
+Separately, the Senate action paved the way for an expected confirmation vote for Biden’s candidate, Nicholas Burns, to be ambassador to China.

 Also Thursday, the U.S. Department of Commerce announced trade sanctions against a number of other entities in China, Georgia, Malaysia and Turkey, accusing them of diverting U.S. items to the Iranian military.